 Figure 2.
 Shaded area represents potential planting range.

-Leaf type: simple Leaf margin: spiny Leaf shape: lanceolate Leaf venation: none, or difficult to see Leaf type and persistence: evergreen Leaf blade length: more than 36 inches Leaf color: blue or blue-green Fall color: no fall color change Fall characteristic: not showy
+Leaf type: simple Leaf margin: spiny Leaf shape: lanceolate Leaf venation: none, or difficult to see Leaf type and persistence: evergreen Leaf blade length: more than 36 inches Leaf color: variegated Fall color: no fall color change Fall characteristic: not showy

 Flower

-Flower color: white Flower characteristic: flowers once
+Flower color: white Flower characteristic: summer flowering

 Fruit

 Fruit shape: oval

 Fruit length: 1 to 3 inches

 Fruit cover: dry or hard

 Fruit color: brown

 Fruit characteristic: persists on the plant

 Trunk and Branches

 Trunk/bark/branches: not particularly showy; usually with one stem/trunk

 Current year stem/twig color: not applicable Current year stem/twig thickness: not applicable

 Culture

 Light requirement: plant grows in part shade/part sun Soil tolerances: alkaline; clay; sand; acidic; loam Drought tolerance: high Soil salt tolerances: unknown Plant spacing: 36 to 60 inches

 Other

-Roots: usually not a problem Winter interest: no special winter interest Outstanding plant: not particularly outstanding Invasive potential: may self-seed each year Pest resistance: no serious pests are normally seen on the plant
+Roots: usually not a problem Winter interest: no special winter interest Outstanding plant: plant has outstanding ornamental features and could be planted more Invasive potential: not known to be invasive Pest resistance: no serious pests are normally seen on the plant

 Use and Management

-Century Plant does best in full sun but can adapt to some shade.
-After 10 years or more (though not a century), a lofty flower spike is produced, sometimes reaching a height of 20 feet, with terminal panicles of pale yellow to white blooms.
+Century Plant is a hardy survivor, tolerating heat, drought, and salty seaside conditions.
+It grows best in full sun but can adapt to shade.
+After 10 years or more (though not a century), a lofty flower spike is produced, sometimes reaching a height of 20 feet or more, with terminal panicles of pale yellow to white blooms.
 The plant dies after blooming.
 The plant is typically used in residences as a free-standing specimen, not planted in mass.
 Due to its large size, most residences only need one of these.
 Larger commercial landscapes have room for multiple mass plantings which can create a dramatic impact.

-Century Plant is propagated by detaching the well-rooted suckers appearing at the base, or by plantlets formed on the flower spike.
+Variegated Century Plant is propagated by detaching the well-rooted suckers appearing at the base, or by plantlets formed on the flower spike.

 Pests and Diseases

 No pests or diseases are of major concern.